fischerling/chattymalloc/README.md

 Clone the repository.
 `git clone https://muhq.space/software/chattymalloc.git`

 Build chattymalloc by running  `make` in the repository root.

 ## Usage

 chattymalloc is designed to be used with the LD_PRELOAD mechanism.
-It hooks the memory allocator API and saves each allocator call and its result to a memory mapped binary file which will be stored to the current directory with the name `chattymalloc.trace`.
+It hooks the memory allocator API and saves each allocator call and its result to a memory mapped binary file, called chattymalloc.trace, which will be stored to the current directory.

 `env LD_PRELOAD=/path/to/libchattymalloc.so <your-binary>`